Facebook

 License information was derived automatically

-Soils used in this analysis were digitized from the paper original soil survey sheets.
+These soils were digitized from the paper final soil survey sheets.
+Originally these soils were numbered as part of a combination of soil surveys in Logan, Union and Champaign Counties.
+In order to cut down on the size of the matrix some soils were combined.
+In these soils several areas which would be normally considered not rated for most items in the soil survey were combined.
+Items combined include water, quarries, and sand and gravel pits.
 These sheets were taped together to form an area covering each of the USGS 7.5 minute quadrangle maps in the county.
 The areas for each quadrangle were then digitized using run-length encoding technique sampling along horizontal lines which represented the midline of cells with a height of 250 feet.
 The measurement increment along these lines was one decafoot (10 feet).
 The quadrangle files were then merged into a county file which has subsequently been converted to Arc/Info format.

 The user should bear in mind that this coverage is only an approximation of the soil survey and should not be used for site specific analysis.